Olivia de Havilland: 1938–1940: Movie stardom

-Some film scholars consider 1939 to be the high point of the golden age of Classic Cinema, producing award-winning, box office hits in many genres, including the Western.
-Warner Bros. produced Michael Curtiz's Technicolor adventure Dodge City (1939), Flynn and de Havilland's first Western film.
+Some film scholars consider 1939 to be the high point of the golden age of Classic Cinema, producing award-winning box office hits in many genres, including the Western.
+Warner Bros. produced Michael Curtiz's Technicolor adventure Dodge City (1939), which was Flynn and de Havilland's first Western film.
 Set during the American Civil War, the film is about a Texas trailblazer who witnesses the brutal lawlessness of Dodge City, Kansas, and becomes sheriff to clean up the town.
 De Havilland played Abbie Irving, whose initial hostility towards Flynn's character Wade Hatton is transformed by events, and the two fall in love—by now a proven formula for their on-screen relationships.
 Curtiz's action sequences, Sol Polito's cinematography, Max Steiner's expansive film score, and perhaps the "definitive saloon brawl in movie history" all contributed to the film's success.
 Variety described the film as "a lusty western, packed with action".
-For de Havilland, playing yet one more supporting love interest in a limited role, Dodge City represented the emotional low point of her career to that point.
+For de Havilland, playing yet another supporting love interest in a limited role, Dodge City represented the emotional low point of her career to that point.
 She later said, "I was in such a depressed state that I could hardly remember my lines."

 In a letter to a colleague dated November 18, 1938, film producer David O. Selznick wrote, "I would give anything if we had Olivia de Havilland under contract to us so that we could cast her as Melanie."
-The film he was preparing to shoot was the Technicolor epic Gone with the Wind, and Jack L. Warner was unwilling to lend her out for the project.
-DeHavilland had read the novel, and unlike most other actresses, who wanted the Scarlett O'Hara role, she wanted to play Melanie Hamilton—a character whose quiet dignity and inner strength she understood and felt she could bring to life on the screen.
+The film he was preparing to shoot was the Technicolor epic Gone with the Wind, but Jack L. Warner was unwilling to lend her out for the project.
+While most other actresses wanted the Scarlett O'Hara role, de Havilland had read the novel and wanted to play Melanie Hamilton—a character whose quiet dignity and inner strength she understood and felt she could bring to life on the screen.